 The Class B Shares also pay to the investment manager an incentive fee of 10% of the net profits attributable to the Class B Shares, calculated monthly and payable quarterly.
-Net profits are defined as the amount by which cumulative profits attributable to the Class B Shares before the incentive fee but after deduction of all transaction costs, management fees and expenses and the amount that would have been earned in that fiscal period had the assets of the Fund been invested at the USD 12-month LIBOR rate at the beginning of the fiscal period.
+Net profits are defined as the amount by which cumulative profits attributable to the Class B Shares before the incentive fee but after deduction of al transaction costs, management fees and expenses and the amount that would have been earned in that fisca period had the assets of the Fund been invested at the one year LIBOR rate as quoted at the first date of the fiscal period.
 Net profits include both realized and unrealized gains less losses on investments.
 If net profit for a month is negative, it will be carried forward ("carry forward losses").
 No incentive fee will be payable until net profits in subsequent month(s) exceed carry forward losses together with any cumulative actual losses from the previous fiscal years adjusted for redemptions.
-Investors should note that, the net profit amount, upon which incentive fees are calculated, is not reduced for prior period carry forward losses.
-Once earned, the incentive fee is retained by the investment manager regardless of the Fund's future results.
+Investors should note that, the net profit amount, upor which incentive fees are calculated, is not reduced for prior period carry forward losses.
+Once earned, the incentive fee is retained by the Manager regardless of the Fund's future results.

-For the year ended March 31, 2013, the incentive fee was \$ nil (2012 - \$nil), of which \$ nil (2012 - \$nil) was payable at March 31, 2013.
+For the year ended March 31, 2014, the incentive fee was \$ nil (2013 - \$nil), of which \$ nil (2013 - \$nil) were payable at March 31, 2014.

-The Fund is charged management and incentive fees by the investment manager as described above on its net assets and its performance.
-However, some of the other investment companies in which the Fund invests are also managed by the investment manager or entities related to the investment manager.
+The Fund is charged management and incentive fees by the investment manager as described above on its ne assets and its performance.
+However, some of the other investment companies in which the Fund invests are also managed by the investment manager or entities related to investment manager.
 To ensure that the Fund is not double charged for such management and incentive fees, the investment manager or its entities related to the investment manager rebate to the Fund its proportionate share of such fees.
-Management and incentive fees rebate to the Fund during the year amounted to \$49,614 (2012 - \$67,942) of which \$24,068 (2012 - \$14,988) is receivable at March 31, 2013.
+Management and incentive fees rebate to the Fund during the year amounted to \$45,994 (2013 - \$49,614) of which \$10,700 (2013 - \$24,068) is receivable at March 31, 2014.